-Below is the inspiration and story, written by Coco & Kat.
+Below is the Sirens Song inspiration and story, written by Coco & Kat.

 With the venue chosen it was time to send the invitations to our guests.
-We had a custom stationery suite created by Calligraphy for Weddings with soft washed script on acetate and a beautifully blue envelope with vintage stamp.
+We had a custom stationery suite created by Calligraphy for Weddings.
+The suite was soft washed script on acetate alongside a beautifully blue envelope with a vintage stamp.

-Blue was an obvious choice for the coastal theme and to complement, we opted for a palette of lilac grey and rose quartz.
+Blue was an obvious choice for the coastal theme.
+To complement, we opted for a palette of lilac grey and rose quartz.

 In the gardens, a blossom orchard provided a soft and romantic setting for our first alfresco scene.
 Delicate blush chargers from Duchess and Butler and antique silver cutlery from Helene Millot were framed by a simple silk tulle runner from Kate Cullen.
 Atop the runner sat an array of succulents, grasses, seashells and white pillar candles.